 3) From the inciting incident, the story continues with progressive scenes of rising tension, raising the stakes and level of energy present in the narrative as events begin to come to a head.

-4) In the center of the plot comes the climax, a highpoint of tension in the story as well as a critical moment in the plot.
-The climax is the event that all the scenes of rising action have been leading up to, and which the scenes of falling tension will follow.
+4) Near the center of the tale comes the climax, a highpoint of tension in the story as well as a critical moment in the plot.
+In a Freytag’s pyramid, the climax is the event that all the scenes of rising action have been leading up to, and which the scenes of falling tension will follow.

 5) After the climax come scenes of falling tension, lowering the level of energy in the story as things approach the resolution.